Taiwan reports large Chinese incursion as tensions escalate - www.lokmattimes.com

 Taiwan reports large Chinese incursion as tensions escalate

-Taipei [Taiwan], June 25 : In a significant escalation of tensions, Taiwan reported on Tuesday that a total of 17 China's People's Liberation Army (PLA) aircraft and 8 People's Liberation Army Navy (PLAN) vessels were detected operating around Taiwan as of 6 am (UTC+8) today.
+Taipei [Taiwan], June 26 : Taiwan, on Wednesday, reported that a total of 18 China's People's Liberation Army (PLA) aircraft and 6 People's Liberation Army Navy (PLAN) vessels were detected operating around Taiwan as of 6 am (local time), Taiwan News reported.

-According to the Ministry of National Defence, 10 of the Chinese aircraft entered Taiwan's southwestern Air Defence Identification Zone (ADIZ), prompting a response from Taiwan's Armed Forces.
-The situation has been closely monitored, with Taiwanese military forces taking necessary actions in response to the presence of Chinese military assets near Taiwan's airspace and waters.
+According to the Ministry of National Defence, of the 18 People's Liberation Army (PLA) aircraft, five crossed the Taiwan Strait median line in the northern, southwestern, and eastern sectors of the country's air defence identification zone (ADIZ).

-"17 #PLA aircraft and 8 PLAN vessels operating around #Taiwan were detected up until 6 a.m.
-(UTC+8) today.
-10 of the aircraft entered Taiwan's southwestern ADIZ. #ROCArmedForces have monitored the situation and responded accordingly," said Taiwan's Ministry of National Defence in a post on X.
+In response, Taiwan sent aircraft and naval ships and deployed coastal-based missile systems to monitor PLA activity, as per Taiwan News.

 This development reflects ongoing tensions between Beijing and Taipei over issues of sovereignty and regional security.